Squirrel Watching

 No equipment required.
 Long-term costs may include: slight erosion of urgency, increased emotional investment in neighborhood wildlife, the eventual purchase of unsalted peanuts “just in case”

-Get to know your neighborhood squirrel
+get to know your neighbrohood squirrel

 Historical Note